marcioaffonso/adserverkit/README.md

    -  /getFullMetrics/[campaignId]/[bannerId]
-      - This method returns a JSON with full information about all sessions for the specified campaign and banner (the parameters are optional).
+      - This method returns a JSON with full information about all sessions for the specified campaign and banner (bannerId parameter is optional).
 The object returns an array of objects, on which each of them has the following properties:
          - CampaignId: Id of the campaign
          - BannerId: Id of the banner